 5. Build a strong mobile website

 On-site SEO is important (obviously), but you’ll get nowhere without having the appropriate technical foundations in place.
-Mobile traffic has now overtaken traditional desktop traffic, which means that you’ve also got to give your mobile visitors a strong experience.
+Mobile traffic has overtaken traditional desktop traffic, which means you’ve also got to give your mobile visitors a strong experience.